Table of contents

 Although your target audience can be the same as your direct buyers, you don’t necessarily have to limit your target audience that narrowly.
 You can cast a broader net than that.

-To define your audience, you have two tasks:
+To define your audience, you have these tasks:

 1. Define your target reader